apache/spark/docs/graphx-programming-guide.md

 PageRank measures the importance of each vertex in a graph, assuming an edge from *u* to *v* represents an endorsement of *v*'s importance by *u*.
 For example, if a Twitter user is followed by many others, the user will be ranked highly.

-Spark includes an example social network dataset that we can run PageRank on.
+GraphX comes with static and dynamic implementations of PageRank as methods on the [`PageRank` object][PageRank].
+Static PageRank runs for a fixed number of iterations, while dynamic PageRank runs until the ranks converge (i.e., stop changing by more than a specified tolerance).
+GraphX also includes an example social network dataset that we can run PageRank on.
 A set of users is given in `graphx/data/users.txt`, and a set of relationships between users is given in `graphx/data/followers.txt`.
-We can compute the PageRank of each user as follows:
+We compute the PageRank of each user as follows:

+[PageRank]: api/graphx/index.html#org.apache.spark.graphx.lib.PageRank$

 {% highlight scala %}
 // Load the implicit conversion to Algorithms